Manchester to Marrakech

-Starting at the town of Villefranche de Conflent, the line rises through a dramatic narrow valley until it reaches the summit of Bolquere Eyne and the mountain station of Mont Louis.
-Here we leave the train to visit Four Solaire, the world’s first giant solar oven.
+Today our touring takes us into the spectacular Pyrenees Mountains.
+Leaving Perpignan we head to the town of Villefranche de Conflent and drive through dramatic scenery to Bolquere Eyne and Mont Louis.
+Here we visit Four Solaire, the world’s first giant solar oven.
 Simple and ingenious technology allows this incredible oven, developed after the Second World War, to reach temperatures of more than 3,000 degrees celsius.
-We then continue by bus onto a plateau to the nearby village of Saillagouse.
-After lunch we return to Villafranche by road – a journey which offers fantastic views of the viaducts that we crossed by train earlier in the day.
-Arriving in Villefranche, we enjoy a walk through this historic UNESCO world heritage site.
+We then continue on to the nearby village of Saillagouse.
+After lunch we return to Villafranche – a journey which offers fantastic views of the viaducts and gorges.
+Arriving in Villefranche, we enjoy a walk through this historic UNESCO World Heritage site.
 The entire old city is crammed into a narrow valley floor and is circled by walls which were strengthened and fortified by the great military architect Vauban in the 17th century.
 Later we return to Perpignan.

 Boarding our Spanish train this morning, we head south travelling through tunnels and terrain flanked by low lying hills, crossing the transparent border after only 30 minutes.
 Soon we skirt Barcelona, before turning west and entering into the vineyards of Aragon.

 Arrive Zaragoza 14.23